SkyAPM/SkyAPM-nodejs/README.md

 ### Installation
 Add the skywalking-nodejs module as a dependency to your application:
-> npm install skywalking-nodejs --save
+> npm install skywalking-nodejs@latest --save

 ### Initialization
 It’s important that the agent is started before you require any other modules in your Node.js application. and you should